 Roofing tends to come with long warranties because roofs are meant to last for decades.
 Whether you decide to take on a roofing project will depend on the current state of your roof.

-This option would also include skylights and an ice-barrier–not that you need that in San Diego.
-It’s worth remembering that not only is the material metal roofing more expensive per square foot than asphalt shingles; it also requires more skilled and specialized labor which comes at a premium.
+This option would also include skylights and an ice barrier–not that you need that in San Diego.
+It’s worth remembering that not only is the material metal roofing more expensive per square foot than asphalt shingles, but it also requires more skilled and specialized labor, which comes at a premium.

 Start your remodeling project today!
-Give us a call, and we can help you decide the best valued project for your goals.
+Call us, and we can help you decide the best-valued project for your goals.